How to Install Python 3.12 on Ubuntu

 Compare Python Releases for Ubuntu

-Ubuntu 24.04 LTS ships Python 3.12 by default, making it the natural choice for new projects on the latest LTS release.
-Use the following comparison to determine when Python 3.12 provides the right balance of stability, support, and feature coverage across different deployment scenarios.
+Ubuntu 24.04 LTS ships Python 3.12 by default, while Ubuntu 26.04 LTS ships Python 3.13.
+Use the following comparison to decide when Python 3.12 offers the right balance of stability, support, and feature coverage.

 Python VersionAvailability on UbuntuChoose It WhenTrade-offs